Ai00-X/ai00_server/README.md

 ### 💥Features

 *   Based on the `RWKV` model, it has high performance and accuracy
-*   Supports `VULKAN` inference acceleration, you can enjoy GPU acceleration without the need for `CUDA`!
-Supports AMD cards, integrated graphics, and all GPUs that support `VULKAN`
+*   Supports `Vulkan` inference acceleration, you can enjoy GPU acceleration without the need for `CUDA`!
+Supports AMD cards, integrated graphics, and all GPUs that support `Vulkan`
 *   No need for bulky `pytorch`, `CUDA` and other runtime environments, it's compact and ready to use out of the box!
 *   Compatible with OpenAI's ChatGPT API interface

 ### ⭕Usages

-*   Chatbots
+*   Chatbot
 *   Text generation
 *   Translation
 *   Q&A